martijnbentum/stress-miniature-succotash/notes/acoustic_correlates_of_stress.md

-## Overview of the acoustic correlates of stress for Dutch, German and English
+## Overview of the acoustic correlates of stress for Dutch, German, English, Polish

 ### Words with exactly two syllables (Dutch, German and English)
 Intensity, duration, formant peripherality, pitch, spectral tilt (used LDA to compute a single value) and all acoustic features combined.